First geographic evaluation in Madagascar — A public roundtable

 Rather than assessing projects one by one, the geographic approach reconstructs chains of change to read overall coherence: what collective effects emerge from a portfolio made up of projects, technical assistance and expert missions?
 Where has support been catalytic?
 Where are the blind spots?
 How do actor networks function?
 To answer these questions, the evaluation combined multiple methods and produced a comprehensive assessment enriched with co-constructed recommendations.

-The evaluation opened an operational agenda shared with partners to further strengthen the response to the three pandemics and improve health access for all.
+The evaluation — a summary of which is available here — has opened a shared operational workstream to further strengthen the response to the three pandemics and to improve equitable access to health for everyone.

-We are organising an online half-day on Tuesday 13 January 2026 from 09:00 to 12:30 (UTC+1) dedicated to lessons from the field and to the actors implementing projects and technical assistance missions.
+We hosted a half-day event on Tuesday, 13 January 2026 from 09:00 to 12:30 (UTC+1) dedicated to lessons learned from the field and to the actors who bring projects and technical-assistance missions to life.

-This session will draw on the geographic evaluation results and will include: a concise presentation of the evaluation’s lessons and recommendations; reflections and feedback from partners and L’Initiative — Expertise France in a roundtable with members of Malagasy civil society on NGO permanence, coordination work and sustainability of momentum; and field testimonies so that local experience, nuance and constraints remain the starting point and backbone of the debate.
+The session drew on the results of the geographic evaluation.
+It combined a roundtable with Malagasy civil-society actors on the permanence of NGOs and the sustainability of the dynamics they initiate; a concise presentation of the evaluation’s lessons and recommendations; reflections and feedback from partners and L’Initiative — Expertise France; and field testimonies so that experience, nuance and locally lived constraints remained both the starting point and the anchor of the discussion.

 Welcome and introduction: Charlotte Binet — Country Director, Expertise France in Madagascar